 English ivy, also known as Hedera Helix, typically produces smaller and darker shaded leaves on thicker stems.

 This may take a few extra seasons to become established, but English Ivy requires less frequent pruning and can therefore be sculpted into more precise and “formal” wall coverings.

-During the winter, Boston ivy essentially disappears leaving only the underlying stems and branches which are hardly noticeable against red bricks and other darker surfaces.
+This is not an evergreen perennial, during the winter, Boston ivy essentially disappears leaving only the underlying stems and branches which are hardly noticeable against red bricks and other darker surfaces.